elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/S Draft Book 1.md

 The embodiment of this old world’s arrogance was a chieftain named Abu Jahl.
 He saw this new faith as a rebellion of the worthless—of slaves, of women, of men without powerful clans—and he made it his personal mission to crush it.
 In the scorching Meccan sun, before the indifferent eyes of the city, he had a family of converts with no tribal protection dragged out and tortured.
 Yasir and his wife Sumayyah were commanded to renounce their faith.
 Sumayyah, an elderly woman, met his demands not with pleas, but with quiet defiance.
 Her refusal, coming from a person he considered less than human, shattered his pride.
 In a fit of rage, he ran her through with his spear, murdering her in the public square and making her the first martyr of the new faith.
 Her husband, Yasir, was also tortured to death soon after.

 The Prophet witnessed their agony.
 He saw his followers killed for no crime other than their belief.
-By the iron law of the old world, he was now honor-bound to seek revenge.
-Any act of violence, however, would have triggered a devastating war his small, defenseless community could not possibly survive.
+By the iron law of the old world, he was now honor-bound to seek revenge. **Any act of violence, however, would have triggered a devastating war his small, defenseless community could not possibly survive**.
 In a world that screamed for blood, his strength was shown not in the sword he didn't raise, but in the new moral calculus he offered.
 He looked upon the grieving Ammar, a man who had just watched his parents be murdered, and offered not a vow of revenge, but a promise: "Patience, O family of Yasir.
 Your destination is Paradise."
 It was a radical act.
 He was replacing the unpayable debt of blood on earth with a new, more valuable currency in the hereafter.
 He was not just enduring the old world; he was demonstrating the profound restraint and unwavering conviction required to build a new one.

 ---